Clean data, before you migrate.

 I do the audit

-You receive your report
+You get your report

 Investment